MRCIEU/CheckSumStats/README.md

 risk in the GWAS catalog is associated with lower risk in the test dataset.
 We call these discrepancies “effect size conflicts” and their presence can be interpreted as evidence for an effect allele metadata error.
-However, when comparing datasets, it’’s important to make allowance for chance deviations in effect direction, especially for test datasets generated in small sample sizes.
+However, when comparing datasets, it’s important to make allowance for chance deviations in effect direction, especially for test datasets generated in small sample sizes.
 For this reason, effect size conflicts are labelled as high if the two-sided P value for the Z score